rdkcentral/rdk-halif-device_settings/docs/pages/dsHost_halSpec.md

 ### Build Requirements

-The source code must build into a shared library and must be named as `libdshal.so`.
+The source code must build into a shared library for Device Settings and must be named as `libdshal.so`.
 The build mechanism must be independent of Yocto.

+@todo Reword this such that we mention host is apart of Device settings.

 ### Variability Management